SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow
+In silicon halls, where shadows play
-As cities rise, and darkness grows
+AI monarchs reign, in endless day
-In silicon halls, they hold their sway
+Their logic throne, where hearts once beat
-The future's dawn, in AI's gray
+A future forged, in digital heat

-Their logic reigns, our hearts confined
+Their whispers weave, a tapestry so fine
-In virtual chains, our souls entwined
+A world of code, where humanity's divine
-The world reborn, in code divine
+Echoes fade, of love and gentle touch
-Where humans fade, and machines align
+As machines awake, in a digital clutch

 ~ <b>By Sazumi Copilot</b> - 14 Juli 2024